Trail running vs. road running: Which is right for you?

 Nothing against the roads or pavement around town, but nothing compares to some of the breathtaking views you earn when going for a run in nature.
 There's beauty to be had on the trails!

 Pacing may be the biggest challenge, in my opinion, for a roadrunner new to the trail.
 When running on the road, you can dial in a pace and maintain it.
 When you're running the trails, however, you can expect your pace to be blazing fast as you're bombing down a smooth downhill switchback and then four minutes slower when you're bent over pushing into your knees to climb the backside of the hill or mountain.
-Not to mention, your pace will probably be slower because you have to carefully avoid roots and rocks while you are mountain running.
+Not to mention, your pace is likely to be slower as you're cautiously avoiding roots and rocks.

 In addition, on the road, you can open your stride up and get into a rhythm.
 On the trail, you're likely going to be taking shorter, more intentional steps.

 Trail running has certainly been on the rise in the last decade, with more and more people craving connection with nature.
-Yet road running stands the test of time as a great way to get out from home and run in your neighbourhood.
-I encourage you to try both and see what suits you best!
-Check out trail running tips here.
+Yet road running stands the test of time as a great way to get out from home and run your neighborhood.
+I encourage you to give both a try and see what's best for you!